MIST is involved in many of the local projects and processes happening in the region. Listed below are overviews of

 All Cities over 50,000 people are guided by a long range transportation plan.
 The plan is created by citizens with government over-site and is the official access to federal gas tax funds.
 Missoula is projected to receive 400,000 million dollars over the next 25 years.
 The plan is updated every four years.
 The 2008 and 2012 updates call for much needed improvements to the walk, bike and transit systems in the Missoula region.
-We are preparing for the 2016 update now.
+We are involved in the 2016 update now.

 A long range plan for Hwy 93 from Missoula to Florence was completed in summer 2008.
 The plan calls for regional bus service as soon as possible, with an eye towards the return of passenger rail in the Bitterroot Valley over the next ten to twenty years.
 No additional capacity is expected to be added to the current 4-lane highway due to financial, environmental and land-use constraints.

 This plan- spearheaded by the Missoula Downtown Association- encompasses Higgins, Broadway, the Front/Main couplet and several neighborhood streets.
 Passed unanimously by City Council, the plan calls for prioritizing pedestrian and bicycle systems in the heart of Missoula.

 An updated zoning code for Missoula.
 In general, the plan dovetails with sustainable transportation.
 Mixed-use development, transit-friendly density, walkable and bikable neighborhoods, and more sustainable parking practices are all part of the plan.

 A transportation committee put together a coherent plan for the Rattlesnake corridor.